vfarcic/devops24/manuscript/05-chart-museum.md

 Now you know everything there is to know about ChartMuseum.
 OK, maybe you don't know everything you should know, but you do know the basics that will allow you to explore it further.

-Now that you know how to push and pull Charts to/from ChartMuseum, you might still be wondering if there is an UI that will allow us to visualize Charts.
+Now that you know how to push and pull Charts to and from ChartMuseum, you might still be wondering if there is an UI that will allow us to visualize Charts.
 Read on.

 ## Monocular

 I don't think that UIs are useful.
 We tend to focus on the features they provide and that distracts us from command line and code.
-We often get so immersed into filling fields and clicking buttons, that we often forget that the key to automation is to master CLIs and write code that lives in a code repository.
+We often get so immersed into filling fields and clicking buttons, that we often forget that the key to automation is to master CLIs and to write code that lives in a code repository.
 I think that UIs do more damage than good to software engineers.

 That being said, I am fully aware that not everyone shares my views.
 Some like UIs and prefer pretty colors over black and white terminal screens.
 For those, I will guide you how to get a UI that will utilize Helm repositories and allow you to do some of the things we did through CLI by clicking buttons.
 We'll explore [Monocular](https://github.com/kubernetes-helm/monocular).

 Monocular is web-based UI for managing Kubernetes applications packaged as Helm Charts.
 It allows us to search and discover available charts from multiple repositories, and install them in our clusters with one click.

 Monocular can be installed with Helm.
-It is available through a Chart available in its own repository.
-So, our first step is to add [the repository](https://kubernetes-helm.github.io/monocular) to our Helm client.
+It is available through a Chart available in its own [repository](https://kubernetes-helm.github.io/monocular).
+So, our first step is to add the repository to our Helm client.

 ```bash
 helm repo add monocular \